Dissemination - Products and services

 - Addressing novel insights into areas of policy or topical interest.

-HESA makes full curated files of quality-assured microdata, including derived fields, available to its statutory customers according to an agreed schedule, and subject to the processing notice under which the data was collected.
-The transfer of this data is subject to the legal agreements between HESA and its statutory customers, which specify inter alia the lawful grounds for processing the data under the GDPR/Data Protection Act 2018.
+Jisc makes full curated files of quality-assured microdata, including derived fields, available to its statutory customers according to an agreed schedule, and subject to the processing notice under which the data was collected.
+The transfer of this data is subject to the legal agreements between Jisc and its statutory customers, which specify inter alia the lawful grounds for processing the data under the GDPR/Data Protection Act 2018.

 Each statutory body receives microdata covering constituencies of HE providers and a range of data fields that aligns with their statutory powers and public functions.

-HE providers that have subscribed to HESA and that have graduates eligible for the survey receive a file comprising the microdata for their own survey respondents on an individual level basis (except for subjective wellbeing data which is delivered in aggregated and anonymised form).
+HE providers that have subscribed to Jisc and that have graduates eligible for the survey receive a file comprising the microdata for their own survey respondents on an individual level basis (except for subjective wellbeing data which is delivered in aggregated and anonymised form).

 All data is provided through the ‘Graduate Outcomes provider portal’ – an online portal collecting graduate contact details and delivering access to Graduate Outcomes survey data.